-3.8.6.1 Place the tray directly on the ground and ensure that it is level.
-Add approximately 30 / of fresh water and 55 + 2 l of fuel, to give a nominal freeboard of 100 mm.
+(a) Place the tray directly on the ground and ensure that it is level.
+Add approximately 30 litres of sea water, or simulated sea water with the characteristics stated in 3.6.3, and (55 + / - 5) litres of fuel, to give a nominal freeboard of 100 mm.

-3.8.6.2 Not later than 5 min after adding of a fuel, ignite the fuel and allow it to burn free for a period of not less than 180 s after the full involvement.
-Set up the foam equipment at a height which is equal to the upper edge of the rim as it is shown at figure 1.
-200 + 5 s after full involvement of the surface into the fire, apply foam along the wall of the tray for a period of 120 + 2 s.
+(b) Place the net screens around the fire tray as shown in figure 2.
+Within 5 min ignite the fuel and allow it to burn for a period of not less than 45 s.
+Commence foam generation with the foam generator some distance from the fire.
+(60 + /- 5) s after full involvement move the foam generator to the opening between the net screen and apply foam to the fire.
+Apply foam for a period of (120 + /- 2) s.
 Record the extinction time as the period from start of foam application to extinction.